TodePond/tadiweb/README.md

 ## Slippy mindset

-The tadi web is built with a slipp mindset.
+The tadi web is built with a slippy mindset.
 We try to be as 'slippy' as possible.

 *Being slippy means you're not stuck.*